lukaspinpin/OptimalRAR/README.md

 - `ER.R`: Script for Equal Randomization (ER).
 To implement restricted randomization and ensure equal sample sizes per arm, set the burn-in period to half of the sample size (`n/2`).

-- `SQE.R`: Implements SMLE targeting either Neyman or minF proportions.
+- `SMLE.R`: Implements SMLE targeting either Neyman or minF proportions.

 - `DBCD.R`: DBCD also targeting Neyman or minF proportions.